 Some objects contain a multitude of stories.
 The Johnny O’Keefe scrapbooks are such objects.
 Lovingly compiled by Johnny’s mother Thelma over 12 years (1954-1965), their 578 pages are a rich resource for fans and researchers alike.

-Dipping into their pages, I found newspaper advertisements with Johnny modelling and promoting the latest chunky knit cardigans from Clan Murray Knitwear.
-There was an angry letter from Mascot Council complaining that the Dee Jay’s pianist had put his foot onto their piano during their performance.
-There was the Christmas card that Johnny sent to people that had showed him support in the first year of his career.
+Dipping into their pages, you can find newspaper advertisements with Johnny modelling and promoting the latest chunky knit cardigans from Clan Murray Knitwear.
+There is an angry letter from Mascot Council complaining that the Dee Jay’s pianist had put his foot onto their piano during their performance.
+There a Christmas card that Johnny sent to people that had showed him support in the first year of his career.

 From the scrapbook, it is apparent that Thelma did not always paste the article into the scrapbook, accept what had been written and turn the page.
 On some pages, pasted next to these articles are the letters she received back from media organisations, in response to a letter of complaint she had sent.

-I also loved the 60’s colours and design, the paraphernalia such as the handkerchief with Johnny’s face on it, the ad for a rock n roll skirt that you could buy with your favourite stars’ names emblazoned on it, the ‘Friends of Johnny O’Keefe’ fan club certificates stating ‘I am proud to be a friend of Johnny and I will always try to help him as much as I can, and try to set a good example to all teenagers’.
+Highlights include '60s colours and design, paraphernalia such as the handkerchief with Johnny’s face on it, the ad for a rock'n'roll skirt that you could buy with your favourite stars’ names emblazoned on it, and especially the ‘Friends of Johnny O’Keefe’ fan club certificates stating ‘I am proud to be a friend of Johnny and I will always try to help him as much as I can, and try to set a good example to all teenagers’.

-The scrapbooks are available as part of the Johnny O’Keefe curated collection.
+The scrapbooks are available to browse below and as part of the Johnny O’Keefe curated collection.

 Want to be the first to hear stories and news from the NFSA?